RosterElf Logo UK

 What are the biggest communication challenges in retail?

 The biggest challenges include coordinating across multiple shifts with minimal handover time, reaching casual staff who work irregular hours, distributing urgent updates quickly to dispersed teams, managing multi-location communication, and ensuring part-time staff receive all relevant information despite not being present daily.
+A mobile-first communication tool that reaches staff on their phones addresses most of these at once.

 How do you communicate roster changes to retail staff quickly?